 - The Pileated Woodpecker call resembles that of the Northern Flicker wick wick wick call, but is louder and changes in pitch, and rhythm.

-- No other Tennessee woodpecker has the combination of overall brown coloration with bright white rump.
+- No other Tennessee woodpecker has the combination of overall brown coloration with a bright white rump.

 Nesting and reproduction: Males and females vigorously defend the space around their nest tree but do not defend a feeding territory, probably because their food sources are not economically defendable.

 Clutch Size: 4 to 8 eggs.